cheahjs/palworld-save-tools/README.md

 # palworld-save-tools
 Tools for converting PalWorld .sav files to JSON and back.

+> [!CAUTION]
+> Any versions older than v0.4 will create corrupt `Level.sav` files when converting from JSON to SAV.
+Please make sure to update to avoid data corruption.

 This tool currently supports additional parsing of the following data not handled by `uesave`:

 1. `Level.sav`:`GroupSaveDataMap`